Boom Shaka

 Boom Shaka was a pioneering South African kwaito music group consisting of Junior Sokhela, Lebo Mathosa, Theo Nhlengethwa and Thembi Seete.
 They released their first single "It's About Time" in 1993, and subsequently released their debut LP, titled "Kwere Kwere" in 1994.
-Boom Shaka is one of the most successful bands of the mid-1990s in South Africa and their music became the soundtrack for many young people in the newly democratic South Africa.
-Boom Shaka was able to break into the international music scene and achieve success outside of South Africa, such as in London among other places.
+Boom Shaka was one of the most successful bands of the mid-1990s in South Africa.
+Their music was the soundtrack for many young people in the newly democratic South Africa.
+The group was viewed as representing "the hopes and dreams of a people after liberation".
+Boom Shaka also achieved international success in London, among other places.